RedLynx101/DFP-Final-Project-Planner/README.md

 ---

 What it does right now:
-- Exposes a FastAPI service that can generate up to three itinerary options for a given date range in Pittsburgh, mixing event picks (VisitPittsburgh), food picks (Yelp, if key), and weather suitability (OpenWeather, if key).
-If external sources fail or are not configured, it returns a minimal, sensible fallback itinerary so tests and demos still succeed.
+- Generates up to three itinerary options considering events (VisitPittsburgh + Ticketmaster), food (Yelp), weather (OpenWeather), and distance from a user-provided address (Google Maps if configured, haversine fallback).
+Applies a max-distance filter and prefers closer items when sequencing.
+Falls back if sources are unavailable.